d-gomon/ABCmFPCA/R_Simulations/README.md

 # R_Simulations
-Code used to perform the Simulation study.
+This folder contains the code used to perform the Simulation study.

-## Simulation study
+## The three steps of the Simulation study

+- **Step 1.
+Data + Survival generation**

+In the file `1_Data_Generation.Rmd` we generate the multivariate data and survival outcomes that will be used in the simulation study.
+The process is described using latex mark-up with R chunks outputting some intermediary plots.

+- **Step 2.
+Applying and evaluating models on simulated data**

+In the file `2_Evaluate_Models.Rmd` the proposed methods are applied to the data resulting from Step 1.
+Additionally, plots are produced summarizing the performance metrics.

+- **Step 3.
+Additional Exploration**

+In the file `3_Additional_Exploration.Rmd` we explore the results a bit further to evaluate some interesting/peculiar results from the second step.

+## Figures
-The code used to perform the simulation study can be found in `ABC_mFPCA_Simulations.Rmd`.
-The Rmd file contains comments and mathematical formulas showing the procedure.
-The resulting figures can be found in the subdirectory `Figures`.
+Some of the figures from Steps 2 and 3 can be found in the subdirectory `Figures`.